Zvezdomirov/uni-intro-programming-course/README.md

 ### Each directory contains:
 - Problem solutions
-- Problem descriptions (It's a direct link to google docs, because the file is read-only)
+- Problem descriptions (It's a direct link to google docs, because the files are read-only)